HughMungis/ake160886/README.md

 ![Jumpers on the motherboard](https://i.imgur.com/iwAAsR8.jpg)

-Pin 12 should actually be soldered in to the VCC hole opposite the USB connector.
+Pin 12 (grey wire) should actually be soldered in to the VCC hole opposite the USB connector.
 Also, pins 13-15 are just for the built in LEDs, so you'll want to go through a 220 ohm or 470 ohm resistor so they don't burn out the corresponding diodes.

 ![Pinout of Teensy](https://i.imgur.com/eO2G1nD.png)